DfE briefing on the High Street £100 Voucher Scheme

 If you are unsuccessful in the first phase of checks then your identity will be checked against a further suite of government databases.
 If you identity is confirmed then your details will be forwarded to the pre-paid card provider and you will receive a confirmation email.
 If your application is unsuccessful, you will be informed and directed to the appeals process.

-Following a successful application to the scheme, you will be provided with a £100 pre-paid card which can be used in any local business with debit/credit card technology.
+Following a successful application to the scheme, you will be provided with a £100 pre-paid card (this could take several weeks) which can be used in any local business with debit/credit card technology.
 The card can be used in card terminals that include a swipe facility as well as a pin facility.

 You can use the card to order and pay over the phone to purchase services from local businesses however you will not be able to purchase online service or products, to pay for financial services or to purchase legal services.

-The online portal and telephone service will close on 25th October.
-This will also be the last qualifying date for those turning 18 to register for the pre-paid £100 card.
+- 25 October 2021 – High Street Scheme Portal and telephone service close and this will also be the last qualifying date for those turning 18 to apply for their £100 pre-paid card

 Tommy highlighted that work for the scheme is still ongoing and they are aware of areas of concern in respect of those who perhaps do not have the details required to access the scheme i.e. a home address, a mobile number etc. The High Street Voucher Scheme Team are currently engaging with a number of groups specifically relating to Homeless People, Asylum Seekers, those with a Visual Impairment and Elderly people in order to ensure that the scheme is accessible to all who meet the criteria.